mctrl-io/mctrl/README.md

     You can tip Mission CTRL workers, as always, or give over lump sums to missions, as always.

-  The MetaMission of Mission CTRL is following these stages now, although they're not programmatically driven (see Mission 3).
-The MetaMission has now reached the Funding Stage, and you're looking at the product of the Planning Stage.
+  This mission, the MetaMission of Mission CTRL, is following these stages now, although they're not programmatically driven (see Mission 3).
+The MetaMission has now reached the Funding Stage, and you're looking at the product of the Planning
+  Stage.
+Stages such as dispersal are not on the roadmap, as the MetaMission is built to keep on going.

 Local Empowerment Fund
   Missionaries draw a daily reward, which they deserve for their work, at a